 Biography of MERRITTE WEBER IRELAND

-After finishing high school, Merritte W. Ireland entered the Detroit College of Medicine where he received an M.D. degree after only three years (1887-1890).
-The following year he spent at Jefferson Medical College where again he earned an M.D. degree.
+After finishing high school, Merritte Ireland entered the Detroit College of Medicine where he received an M.D. degree after only three years (1887-1890).
+The following year he spent at Jefferson Medical College in Philadelphia where again he earned an M.D. degree.
 Ireland immediately took the examination for the medical service corps in the U.S. Army and was commissioned an assistant surgeon from Indiana May 4, 1891.